According to recent research from Forrester, a single dollar invested in a good UX Design could give an estimated return of $100.

 - Usability testing

 The soft skills are designed to identify if the designer can connect with users.
 On the other hand, technical skills can help you discern a designer’s level of expertise.

 Design Match can help you.

-Finding a talented designer can be a trial-and-error task.
+Finding a good UX designer can be a trial-and-error task.
 You can only rely on the designer’s portfolio and how they perform in an interview, but it’s hard to guarantee that they are the perfect person for your project.